cisagov/LME/README.md

 `instances.yml` defines the certificates that will get created.
 The shellscripts initialize accounts and create certificates, and will run from their respective quadlet definitions `lme-setup-accts` and `lme-setup-certs` respectively.

 Quadlet configuration for containers is in: `/quadlet/`.
-These are mapped to the root's systemd unit files, but will execute as the `lmed` user.
+These are mapped to the root's systemd unit files, but will execute as a non-privileged user.

 \***TO EDIT**:\*
 The only file that really needs to be touched is creating `/config/lme-environment.env`, which sets up the required environment variables